freeradical13/freeradical13.github.io/index.md

 A temporary shift in the polarization of the membrane is called a [Graded Potential][] which is proportional to stimulus strength.

 If a stimulus depolarizes the voltage past a certain threshold, a larger change in voltage than a graded potential occurs called the [Action Potential][] as voltage-gated Sodium channels open, letting Na<sup>+</sup> ions into the cell resulting in further depolarization.
 The increased depolarization leads to additional Sodium channels opening, and thus further depolarization while most Potassium voltage-gated ion channels stay closed.
-The maximum voltage is constant and dependent on the composition of the Sodium ion channels in the membrane, thus the voltage magnitude of an action potential is independent of the stimulus strength.
+The maximum voltage is constant and dependent on the composition of the Sodium ion channels in the membrane, thus the voltage magnitude of an action potential is independent of the stimulus strength (i.e. an action potential is binary: it either reaches the threshold and initiates or it doesn't).
 After a certain point, voltage-gated sodium ion channels close and potassium channels open thus bringing the voltage back down.
 During this phase called the [Refractory Period][], the sodium channels are inactivated so that a second signal cannot simulataneously affect the neuron.
-Because of the inactivated sodium channels, the current can only move in one direction, thus a series of action potentials moves a signal along an axon as Sodium and Potassium voltage-gated ion channels respond sequentially.
-An action potential is binary: it either reaches the threshold and initiates or it doesn't.
+Because of the inactivated sodium channels, the current can only move in one direction, thus a series of action potentials moves a signal along an axon as Sodium and Potassium voltage-gated ion channels open and close sequentially.
 Stimulus signal strength causes repeated, sequential firings of action potentials and the larger the stimulus, the more frequent the firings.

 For some axons, glial cells called [Oligodendrocytes][] in the central nervous system and [Schwann Cells][] in the peripheral nervous system produce electrical insulation around axons called [Myelin Sheaths][].
 In such myelinated axons, voltage-gated sodium channels are only in between the myelinated sections, in areas called [Nodes of Ranvier][], thus signals travel faster because the action potential simply passes down the myelinated portions to the next node of ranvier in a process called Saltatory Conduction.

 In [Synaptic Signaling][], signals pass between neurons through electrical or chemical [Synapses][] across short gaps called [Synaptic Clefts][].
-In chemical synapses, neurons excrete [Neurotransmitters][] diffuse across to trigger target cells.
+In chemical synapses, neurons excrete [Neurotransmitters][] which diffuse across to trigger target neurons.
 As an action potential arrives at the presynaptic membrane of the signaling cell, depolarization opens voltage-gated ion channels that let in Ca<sup>2+</sup> from the outside which cause vesicles to release neurotransmitters to the target cells.
 At the target dendrites, [Ligand-Gated Ion Channels][] are opened by the neurotransmitters to allow Na<sup>+</sup> and K<sup>+</sup> to diffuse to depolarize the membrane to create an [Excitatory Postsynaptic Potential][], or to allow K<sup>+</sup> and Cl<sup>-</sup> to diffuse to hyperpolarize to create an [Inhibitory Postsynaptic Potential][].
 In the process of [Summation][], postsynaptic potentials in rapid succession may combine to exceed the action potential threshold at the integration center called the [Axon Hillock][] to start another action potential.
 Some neurotransmitters activate G protein-coupled receptors which activate a signal cascade that opens and closes ion channels.

 Example neurotransmitters include:

 * [Acetylcholine][] participates in muscle stimulation, memory formation, and learning.
-* Amino acids that may act as neurotransmitters such as [Glutamate][] which participates in long-term memory formation, and in some organisms funtions the role of acetylcholine.
+* Amino acids that may act as neurotransmitters such as [Glutamate][] which participates in long-term memory formation, and in some organisms function in the role of acetylcholine.
 * [Biogenic Amines][] which are synthesized from amino acids such as Dopamine and Serotonin.
 * [Neuropeptides][] which are short peptides that may act as neurotransmitters such as Endorphins that decrease pain perception.
 * Gases that may act as neurotransmitters such as Nitric Oxide (NO).